-Thus far in our journal manuscript drafting series, we’ve covered the various sections of a scientific article in the order we recommend you should write them (Figures, Methods, Results and Discussion).
-In this second-to-last installment, we’ll talk about the Introduction and how to draft it in a way that intrigues your readers and make them want to continue reading.
+Thus far in our journal manuscript drafting series, we’ve covered the various sections of a scientific article according to the order in which we recommend you to write them (Figures, Methods, Results and Discussion).
+In this second-to-last installment, we’ll talk about the Introduction and how to draft it in a way that intrigues your readers and makes them want to continue reading.
 After all, the journal publication industry is a business, so editors won’t accept your article unless they’re confident their readership will be interested.

 What is the purpose of the Introduction?